ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 These last two variables describe where the :term:`IC` and :term:`LBC` file directories are located, respectively.
 For ease of reusing ``config.sh`` across experiments, it is recommended that users set up the raw :term:`IC/LBC` file paths to include the model name (e.g., FV3GFS, NAM, RAP, HRRR) and date (in ``YYYYMMDDHH`` format).
 In addition, users can include separate ICS and LBCS directories.
 For example: ``/path-to/model_data/FV3GFS/2019061518/ICS`` and ``/path-to/model_data/FV3GFS/2019061518/LBCS``.
 While there is flexibility to modify these settings, this structure will provide the most reusability for multiple dates when using the SRW Application workflow.

-When files are pulled from the NOAA :term:`HPSS` (rather than downloaded from the Data Bucket), the naming convention looks something like:
+When files are pulled from NOAA :term:`HPSS` (rather than downloaded from the data bucket), the naming convention looks something like:

 * FV3GFS (GRIB2): ``gfs.t{cycle}z.pgrb2.0p25.f{fhr}``
 * FV3GFS (NEMSIO):